Fitzpatrick shines again, Buccaneers stun Eagles 27-21

+TAMPA, Fla. — Courtesy of DeSean Jackson, Ryan Fitzpatrick rocked a pair of sunglasses and a partially zipped warmup jacket revealing a couple of gold chains and a large pendant resting on his chest.

-TAMPA, Fla. — Ryan Fitzpatrick threw for more than 400 yards and four touchdowns for the second straight week, leading the Tampa Bay Buccaneers to a 27-21 victory over the reigning Super Bowl champion Philadelphia Eagles on Sunday.
+“It’s nothing,” the Tampa Bay quarterback said of the garb after throwing four touchdown passes and topping 400 yards for the second straight week, leading the Buccaneers to a 27-21 victory over the reigning Super Bowl champion Philadelphia Eagles on Sunday.

+“I think we just have to stay humble,” Fitzpatrick added, a smile crossing his face.
+“We’ve got to make sure we know how to handle success and all those things.
+We can’t change who we are.”

-Filling in for suspended quarterback Jameis Winston, the 35-year-old Fitzpatrick completed 27 of 32 passes for 402 yards and has the suddenly explosive Bucs off to a 2-0 start for the first time since 2010.
+Filling in for suspended quarterback Jameis Winston, Fitzpatrick completed 27 of 33 passes for 402 yards and has the suddenly explosive Bucs off to a 2-0 start for the first time since 2010.

+Jackson scored on a 75-yard reception on the first play of the game, giving him three TDs in two games after having three all last season.

 The Super Bowl MVP’s 2-yard TD pass to Nelson Agholor on fourth down trimmed Tampa Bay’s lead to 27-21 with 2:46 remaining.
-The Bucs didn’t give the Eagles’ injury-decimated offense a chance to finish the comeback.
+Fitzpatrick didn’t give the Eagles’ injury-decimated offense a chance to finish the comeback.

+“We didn’t win every single game last year.
+I think people forget that,” Foles said, trying to put the loss in perspective.
+“There’s a lot of expectations for us, but we can’t put that kind of pressure on ourselves.”

 Chris Godwin and Mike Evans had TD receptions of 8 and 4 yards, respectively, for the Bucs.
 Jackson, who had two TD receptions before leaving the season opener with a concussion, finished with four catches for 129 yards.